Hello Barcelona Bootcamp : Gleb Evstropov's story

 When entering University he started to give weekly competitive programming classes in his former school and he still teaches competitive programming seven years later: on a much higher level, though.
 In addition to teaching others he has won Gold Medals at ACM ICPC 2014 and 2015 - attending many boot camps and teaching at many more.
 "Bootcamp is a unique opportunity to improve your competitive programming level while having a really nice time.
 For sure, attending different boot camps is the part of programming competitor career I miss the most.
 Anyone, attending it for the first time should expect to face a very decent competitors, hard problems and tight schedule, at least, these were the most surprising things I faced during my first camp," Gleb told us.

-— Gleb Evstropov, double-winner of Gold Medal at ACM ICPC finals
+Bootcamp is a unique opportunity to improve your competitive programming level while having a really nice time,” — Gleb Evstropov, double-winner of Gold Medal at ACM ICPC finals

 So, what's the best way to get the most out of the camp?
 "I think the is now universal solution for "get the most out of a camp", everyone should find his own path, but the general guideline will be: communicate with other participants as much as you can, make sure you do upsolving (at least some), keep track on how much you sleep," he said.